socameron/mcgill_data_storage/README.md

 Once you've logged into, you'll notice 3 folders: `scratch`, `nearline`, and `projects`.
 The `scratch` folder is where you'll typically run all of your analyses.
 This means you will need to enter that folder (with `cd scratch`) and run `sbatch` there.
 This folder terminates files not in use for 2+ months.
 Hence, you should not use it for long-term storage.
 The `projects` folder is used for longterm storage and can be accessed by other members in your lab group.
 Note that the storage capacity for `scratch` and `projects` respectively is 20TB and 1TB.
 However, the group manager (i.e Anna Hargreaves) can request additional storage in the `projects` folder given appropriate reasoning.

 Once you've noticed how annoying it is to use `mkdir` and `sbatch` constantly, you might be interested in learning how to setup *Snakemake* on your cluster.
 Snakemake allows you to parallelize jobs without ever having to create directories.
 It's human readable and improves reproducibility in research.
-For more information, see my (Snakemake tutorial here)[https://github.com/socameron/snakemake-tutorial].
+For more information, see my [Snakemake tutorial here](https://github.com/socameron/snakemake-tutorial).